robertpiosik/CodeWebChat/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Context selection</span>

-Coding agents are designed to offload the burden of relevant context selection from the programmer.
-With today's advancements in LLMs capabilities, the technology is dramatically accelerating the pace a new code is created.
+With today's advancements in LLMs capabilities, the technology is dramatically accelerating the pace a new code is created through the work of coding agents.
 For some it is too fast too keep up though.
-Over time, they lose confidence in their understanding of the codebase they work on.
-Verifying AI-suggested changes can become challenging, making it easier for bugs or unintended behaviors to slip in.
+Over time, they lose confidence in their understanding of the codebase they work on - verifying changes becomes challenging, making it easier for bugs or unintended behaviors to slip in.

-CWC does not prompt-engineer any form of autonomous AI assistance, instead, it expects programmer to be constantly in the loop with the evolving codebase by requiring careful context selection.
+CWC does not prompt-engineer any form of autonomous coding, instead, it expects programmer to be in the loop with the evolving codebase by manual context management.

 The benefits of this friction include:

-- developing a mental model of the codebase
+- developing a mental model of the codebase,
-- eliminating idle time while waiting for the AI to figure things out,
+- eliminating idle time waiting for agentic runs to finish,
-- improved speed, quality, and cost efficiency of AI assistance.
+- predictability of AI-generated outputs.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>